amiraphist/proofpath/README.md

 ## Brand and visual system

-The approved brand is **ProofPath** — «مسیر مطمئن».
+The approved brand is **ProofPath**.
 Its visual direction is a blue hand-drawn route passing through a black verification stamp.
 See [`BRAND_DIRECTIONS.md`](./BRAND_DIRECTIONS.md) for the chosen direction and alternatives considered.

 ## Ledger notice